pravega/video-samples/README.md

 - Local:
   `tcp://127.0.0.1:9090`

-- Nautilus SDK Desktop or a Flink job running in Nautilus:
+- Nautilus SDK Desktop or a Flink job running in SDP:
   `tcp://nautilus-pravega-controller.nautilus-pravega.svc.cluster.local:9090`

 - External:
-  (provided by the Nautilus administrator)
+  The IP address and DNS name can be retrieved by running:
+  `kubectl get -n nautilus-pravega svc nautilus-pravega-controller -o yaml` For non-TLS, use the form `tcp://ip:9090`.

 ### Running the Examples in IntelliJ